rotki/rotki/docs/api.rst

    :reqjson list[bool] ascending: Should the order be ascending?
 This is the default.
 If set to false, it will be on descending order.
    :reqjson string value: A string to be used search the assets.
 Required.
    :reqjson string search_column: A column on the assets table to perform the search on.
 One of ``"name"`` or ``"symbol"``.
 Required.
+   :reqjson bool return_exact_matches: A flag that specifies whether the result returned should match the search keyword.
+Defaults to ``"false"``.

    **Example Response**: